Frequently Asked Questions

 How long will it take for me to heal?

-Healing time varies for each person, but the standard recommendation in the field is to check in on progress after 8-12 sessions.
+Healing time varies for each person.
+It can be quite fast, but can also take time depending on a variety of factors.
+The standard recommendation in the field is to check in on progress after 8-12 sessions.

 Where do we meet?